tokyosheep/IllustratorEventManager/readme.md

-Adobe distributes this plugin. but I'm not sure how long Adobe supports this plugin. and this Extension works based on the plugin. if Adobe stop to support this plugin . it won't work and I need alternative method.
+Adobe distributes this plugin. but I'm not sure how long Adobe supports this plugin. and this Extension works based on the plugin. if Adobe stop to support this plugin . it won't work and I'll need alternative method.